paulnebel/paulnebel.github.io/_posts/2020-02-03-why-comes-after-what.md

 ---
 title: "How to act like a child and unlock the hidden value of your business"
 meta: "If your assumptions are too abstract you can't test them.
-Use the Toyota '5-Whys' strategy to make them digestable."
+Use the Toyota '5-Whys' strategy to make them digestible."
 description: "If your assumptions are too abstract you can't test them.
-Use the Toyota '5-Whys' strategy to make them digestable."
+Use the Toyota '5-Whys' strategy to make them digestible."
 categories: Insights Startup
 slug: "why-comes-after-what"
 tags: ["5 whys", assumptions, hypotheses]